-A few weeks ago, I mentioned that one of the things I like to do when I plan out our summer break is to make a list of go-to fun summer activities so that when we all start getting restless or need to burn through some time during a baby nap, we have somewhere to start.
+A few weeks ago, I mentioned that one of the things I like to do when I plan out our summer break is to make a list of go-to fun summer activities so that when we all start getting restless, we have somewhere to start.

-I had several requests to share that list of fun summer activities, so I’m delighted to partner with Tide+Oxi to share our family’s list.
+I had several requests to share that list of fun summer activities, so here it is!

-Aside from swimming all the time, here are twenty of our other favorite summer activities that require no real prep beforehand and cost next to nothing.
+Now that we don’t live a 30 second walk from a pool, these are twenty of our other favorite summer activities that require no real prep beforehand and cost next to nothing.

 20 Easy and Fun Summer Activities